Consultant offers alternative for SCAT

 By consensus, commissioners gave him the go-ahead.

-“This is what I’ve been dying for for two to three years,” Commission Chairman Charles Hines said.
+“This is what I’ve been dying for for two to three years,” Commission Chair Charles Hines said.

-Commissioner Nancy Detert commented during the discussion she was tired of sitting at a stop light looking at a 35-foot bus with only two riders.
+Commissioner Nancy Detert commented during the discussion that she was tired of sitting at a stoplight looking at a 35-foot bus with only two riders.

 “This plan meets lots of our goals.
 You’ve put in a lot of time, it’s very creative,” Detert said of the ideas.